wesleyhuang23/fanflix/README.md

 # Movie Details
 ![alt tag](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/details.png?raw=true)
 ![alt tag](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/lead%20cast%20and%20trailer.png?raw=true)
 Every movie you can search for on Fanflix will have its own detail pages.
 This applies to all 2 million possible titles.
 As you scroll you get more information about the movie as well as trailers, high resolution backdrops that make great desktop wallpapers and user reviews.
 Under the poster if the film is not currently in theaters, but is availible on itunes or google play, it will display the two platform indicators.
 These will take you to their site where users can make their purchase of the movie.
-Scrolling to the bottom reveals movies that are similar and recommendations by users.
+Scrolling to the bottom reveals movies that are similar and recommendations by users.sdflknlfvljndfvnjdfvnnvnvnn

 # Creating Movie List
 ![alt tag](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/mylist2.png)